The best hotels in Gabala

 Vandam Waterfalls are 30 km north of Gabala city, up a mountain road that gets rough after rain.
 Take a 4x4 or a local taxi that knows the route. drivers at Gabala bus station usually offer the trip for $25-35 return and wait for you.

-Gabala's best neighborhoods
+Gabala's best hotel regions

 Gabala splits into four distinct zones: Nohur Lake, Tufandag Mountain, Gabala City Centre, and the forest/village areas around Demirchi and Yengidje.
 Start at Tufandag or Nohur Lake.
 Everything else is secondary unless you have a specific reason.